CryptoSI-DAO/HeadlineGraphixV2/README.md

 ## Data Model

-See `docs/data-model.md` for a full breakdown of the Supabase tables and JSON shapes (profiles, reference images, AI preferences, and content packs).
+See `docs/data-model.md` for a full breakdown of the Supabase tables and JSON shapes (hgprofiles, reference images, AI preferences, and content packs).

 ## AI Flows